bouncefinance/bounce-sdk-v2/packages/docs/src/pages/hooks/getting-started$.md

 # Getting Started

-The @bounce/hooks package provides many hooks.
-Written in TypeScript with predictable static types
+The @bouncefinance/hooks package provides abundant hooks written in TypeScript with predictable static types to facilitate development.

 ## Installation